'Does Your Knee Make More Of A Click Or A Clack?' — Teaching 'Car Talk' To New Docs

 As it turns out, Ray and Tom's step-by-step method of diagnosing car trouble can be applied to more than just your broken down old jalopy.
 A handful of physicians are using the show to teach medical students how to diagnose disease.

-"I use Car Talk clips when I teach first year medical students," says Dr. Gurpreet Dhaliwal, professor of medicine at the University of California-San Francisco.
+"I use Car Talk clips when I teach first year medical students," says Dr. Gurpreet Dhaliwal, professor of medicine at the University of California, San Francisco.
 "I tell them to be on the lookout for the key parts in the problem-solving process."

 Dhaliwal is a lifelong Car Talk fan.
 In one of his favorite episodes, a puzzled woman calls in complaining that she gets a shock every time she kisses her husband in the car.
 It didn't take long for Ray to pounce on a solution—new tires, which were creating static electricity.